How to Moderate a Panel (aka How Not to Eff It Up Too Much)

 Sunday, October 29, 2017 / 11:00 AM

 So what makes for a successful panel?
-I've learned the hard way (by effing up) and the easy way (by being on panels with great moderators), and I've got at least one more panel to moderate before the year's end, so here are some tips and tricks that might help you through moderating your next panel:
+I've learned the hard way (by messing up) and the easy way (by being on panels with great moderators), and I've got at least one more panel to moderate before the year's end, so here are some tips and tricks that might help you through moderating your next panel:

 1. Research your panelists.